microsoft/OpenTypeDesignVariationAxisTags/README.md

 represent.
 (Please use _ or - as delimiters, not spaces.)
 3. Edit the new Proposal Summary with details for your proposal, and add any supporting files in the same folder.
-4. Submit a pull request to have your changes pulled into the base fork of the repository.
+4. Submit a pull request to have your changes pulled into the upstream repository.
 Your pull request will be checked to make sure the submission is well formed and in scope.

 To submit a combined proposal involving a group of multiple, inter-dependent axes, you should create a sub-folder under the Proposals folder for the combined proposal.
 You could provide a